 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Daily weather can also affect pollen counts on given days.
-“Rain washes pollen from the air, so rainy days tend to be days with lower pollen counts,” Dr. Lang says.
+“Rain washes pollen from the air, so rainy days tend to be days with lower pollen counts,” Dr. Lang explains.
 “Conversely, warm and breezy summer days typically have higher pollen counts.”

-While allergies can make you feel absolutely miserable, it doesn’t have to always be that way.
+Allergies can make you feel absolutely miserable, but it doesn’t have to always be that way.
 Dr. Lang recommends a combination of avoidance and medication.
-For instance, closing the windows of your house (and your car when driving around) and using your air conditioner can greatly reduce the amount of pollen indoors.
+Closing the windows of your house (and your car when driving around) and using your air conditioner can greatly reduce the amount of pollen indoors.
 Medication is also recommended, based on high-quality evidence, to help manage the symptoms of allergic rhinitis, including: